opencafe/datium/README.md

 ```

 ## Day of Week
-What day of week is current day.
+What day of week is current day:

 ```js